kkocdko/kblog/source/posts/20220114-0225 Using VSCode Web Server Variant.md

 description: Not just for fun
 ```

-> Last tested version is `1.69.0`, may become invalid in a future version.
+> Last tested version is `1.71.2`, may become invalid in a future version.

 ## Why & Why Not?

 ### Advantages

 - As a tab on browser, more convenient.

-- Haven't another renderer process, less memory usage.
+Haven't redundant renderer process, less memory footprint.

 - Bypass Electron's IME issues on Wayland.